 Triggered after all notifications in the queue for the notifications event have been processed.
 Applies to subscriptions and instant notifications.

 - event \Elgg\Notifications\NotificationEvent instance that describes the notification event - subscriptions a list of subscriptions.
-See 'get', 'subscriptions' event for details - deliveries a matrix of delivery statuses by user for each delivery method prepare, system:email expects results
+See 'get', 'subscriptions' event for details prepare, system:email expects results